Optimal Semantic-aware Sampling and Transmission in Energy Harvesting Systems Through the AoII: System Model and Problem Formulation

-\textit{Energy harvesting model:} We use a Bernoulli process with parameter $\mu$ to model energy arrivals, assumed to be independent and identically distributed (i.i.d.) over slots.
-This pertains to the system's energy arrivals being discrete, i.e., at each slot, whether one unit of energy is harvested or not.
-We also use a binary indicator ${u(t)\in\{0,1\}}$ to represent the energy arrival process at the beginning of slot $t$, where $\Pr\{u(t)=1\} = \mu$.
-The energy level at the beginning of slot $t$, after energy arrival at slot $t$, is denoted by $e(t)$, and it can be a discrete value between $0$ and $E$, where $E\in\mathbb{Z}_+$.
+When requested by the controller, the sampling of the source takes place at the beginning of the slot, right after the state transition (it is assumed that the source and the system clocks are synchronized).
+The last taken sample is always stored in the transmitter's buffer.
+We denote the last sampled state of the source in the buffer at slot $t$ by $\tx$.

+\textit{Estimation strategy:} The monitor needs to have real-time estimate of the source.
+We denote the source estimate at slot $t$ by $\hx$.
+We assume that the monitor employs a maximum likelihood estimation, which for the source with $p>0.5$ is the last received sample, and for $p<0.5$ is alternating the last received sample at each slot \cite{Kam_Towards_eff_2018}.

+\textit{Communication channel:} We assume an imperfect channel between the transmitter and the monitor.
+Each transmission takes one slot and it is successfully received with probability ${ q} $, referred to as the reception success probability.
+The unsuccessfully received samples can be retransmitted, and they experience the same reception success probability.
+We assume that perfect (i.e., instantaneous and error-free) feedback is available for each transmission.

+\textit{Sampling and Transmission Costs:} We assume that each sampling consumes $\cs$ units of energy (i.e., sampling cost), and each transmission consumes $\ct$ units of energy (i.e., transmission cost).
+The costs are assumed to be constant.

-\textit{Decision/optimization variables:} Let $\alpha(t)\in\{0,1\}$ denote the (transmission) decision at the beginning of slot $t$, where $\alpha(t)=1$ means transmitting a sample (i.e., a state of the source); otherwise, $\alpha(t)=0$.
-Let $\beta(t)\in\{0,1\}$ denote the (sampling) decision at beginning of slot $t$, where $\beta(t)=1$ means sampling (and \textit{observing} the source' current state); otherwise, $\beta(t)=0$.
-It is assumed that the controller who makes these decisions resides on the transmitter side.
-Moreover, the decisions are made at the beginning of each slot $t$ just after updating the energy level, the source state, and the estimation.
+\textit{Decision/optimization variables:} In each slot, the controller decides the sampling and the transmission decisions.
+Let $\alpha(t)\in\{0,1\}$ denote the transmission decision at slot $t$, where $\alpha(t)=1$ means transmitting a sample; otherwise, $\alpha(t)=0$.
+Let $\beta(t)\in\{0,1\}$ denote the sampling decision at slot $t$, where $\beta(t)=1$ means sampling (and observing the source's current state); otherwise, $\beta(t)=0$.
+We assume that in the case of the concurrent sampling and transmission, i.e., $\beta(t)=\alpha(t)=1$, the transmitted sample is the current (updated) source state, i.e., $\tx =X(t)$.

-As previously stated, both transmission and sampling actions consume energy.
-Given the energy level and decision variables of slot $t$, the energy level at the beginning of slot $t+1$ can be written as